BasharTaamneh/AboutMe/README.md

 - Display all the possible correct answers to the user
 - Keep track of the total number of correct answers.
 - and tell how many correct out of the 7 questions asked.

+- # **23/6/2021**

+- edit code by my partner (dua) through pair programming

+- each question was inserted into the declared function

+- each declared function was called to do the purpose of it at the beginning of the code